-- 1. In the navigation area, expand Systems Management → Servers. - 2.
-Select the managed system you will install the part in. - 3.
-In the Tasks area expand Serviceability → Hardware → MES Tasks. - 4.
-Select Add FRU (field replaceable unit). - 5.
-In the Add/Install/Remove Hardware window select the system or enclosure into which you are installing the feature. - 6.
-Select the type of feature you are installing from the menu and click Next - 7.
-Select the location code for where you will install the feature, and click Add. - 8.
-After the FRU is placed in the pending actions category click Launch Procedure and follow the instructions to install the feature.
+- 7. Click Cancel to close the window. - 8.
+In the Tasks area, expand Serviceability > Hardware > MES Tasks. - 9.
+Select Add FRU (field replaceable unit). - 10.
+In the Add/Install/Remove Hardware-Add FRU, Select FRU Type window, select the system or enclosure into which you are installing the feature. - 11.
+Select the type of feature you are installing, and click Next. - 12.
+Select the location code where you will install the feature, and click Add. - 13.
+After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to install the feature.